RosenBerry Rooms Logo

 I researched and experimented with both organic and synthetic fertilizers to understand their advantages and limitations:

 • Organic: Derived from natural sources; offers slow-release nutrients while enriching soil structure.
+Examples include compost, fish emulsion, and worm castings.

 • Synthetic: Chemically formulated for targeted nutrient delivery; usually quicker acting but may chemically alter the soil.
+These provide immediate nutrient availability but risk salt buildup.

 I ultimately chose organic fertilizers to provide nutrients while maintaining environmental responsibility.
+For apartment settings, liquid organic fertilizers are convenient and prevent the odor issues of some solid organic options.

 Learning When and How Much to Fertilize My Plants